Technologicat/unpythonic/doc/macros.md

 (Another way to view the default behavior is that the `with test` macro injects a `return True` at the end of the block, if there is no `return`.
 This is actually how the default behavior is implemented.)

 The `with test_raises(exctype)` and `with test_signals(exctype)` blocks assert that the block raises (respectively, signals) the declared exception (condition) type.
 These blocks are implicitly lifted into functions, too, but they do not check the return value.
-For them, not raising/signaling the declared exception/condition type is considered a test failure.
+For them, **not** raising/signaling the declared exception/condition type is considered a test failure.
+Raising/signaling some other (hence unexpected) exception/condition type is considered an error.

 #### `the`: capture the value of interesting subexpressions